-Glenn Henry "Mr. Goalie" Hall - Born October 3, 1931 in Humboldt, Saskatchewan is a former professional ice Hockey goaltender.
+Glenn Henry "Mr. Goalie" Hall - Born October 3, 1931 in Humboldt, Saskatchewan is a former Canadian ice Hockey goaltender and coach.

-Hall started playing for his hometown Humboldt Indians in 1947, and was signed by the Detroit Red Wings after attending a tryout camp in Saskatoon.
-The Wings sent the 18-year old to Windsor, Ontario to play junior with their affiliate, the Spitfires.
-Graduating through the ranks, Hall played with the Indianapolis Capitals of the AHL in 1951-52 and three seasons with the WHL Edmonton Flyers.
+Hall started playing for his hometown Humboldt Indians in 1947, playing 2 seasons for the Indians, and was signed by the Detroit Red Wings after attending a tryout camp in Saskatoon.
+The Red Wings sent the 18-year old to Windsor, Ontario to play junior Hockey with their affiliate, the Ontario Hockey League / OHL Windsor Spitfires.
+Hall helped the Spitfires reach the finals of the 1950 J. Ross Robertson Cup championship, and then in the 1950-51 season, Hall was awarded the 1951 Red Tilson Trophy as the OHA Most Outstanding Player.

-During the 1952 playoffs he was called up from the minors to be the backup goalie in the finals, but did not play for Detroit.
+During the 1952 NHL playoffs, Hall was called up from the minors to be the backup goalie in the finals, but did not play for Detroit.
 Detroit still put Hall's name on the Stanley Cup, before he had ever played his first NHL game.

 Chicago was a nice fit for Glenn, and during his 10 years as a Black Hawk, Hall was named to the First All-Star Team five times and to the Second Team on three occasions.
 In 1963, Glenn was rewarded with the Vezina Trophy as the NHL's best goaltender.
 By 1966-67, the Vezina Trophy was awarded to the goaltending team with the best goals against average, and Hall shared the award that season with partner Denis DeJordy.